alx90/Multiprotocol/Readme.md

 		- Start transmitting with the same channel sequence and TxId, anticipating the other radio by a fraction of time.
 - __Tasks:__
 	- [x] Make the DSM_RADIO_INTERCEPT mode selectable from _Config.h;
-	- [x] Change Validate.h so that both CYRF chip and DSM protocol must be selected in order to activate DSM_INTERCEPT_RADIO mode;
+	- [x] Change Validate.h so that both CYRF chip and DSM protocol must be selected, and WAIT_FOR_BIND must be disabled in order to activate DSM_INTERCEPT_RADIO mode;
 	- [x] Change setup sequence so that the new DSM_RADIO_INTERCEPT phases are selected before looping (if the feature is enabled);
-	- [x] Add DSM_RADIO_INTERCEPT logic into ReadDsm() by defining new phases (each phase corresponds to a case in ReadDsm main switch block);
+	- [ ] Add DSM_RADIO_INTERCEPT logic into ReadDsm() by defining new phases (each phase corresponds to a case in ReadDsm main switch block);
+		- [ ] Check how to read TxId from other radios and how to accordingly set tx_rx_address TODO
 		- [ ] Sync and Anticipate transmission TODO